evrim06/video-eeg-electrode-registration/README.md

-# Video EEG Electrode Registration Toolbox
+# Video EEG Electrode Registration Pipeline

 ## Overview
 Electroencephalography (EEG) is a non-invasive technique that can measure the neural activity of the brain with high temporal resolution.
 EEG signals are recording from the scalp by placing several electrodes.
 Accurate localization of EEG electrodes is essential for reliable brain activity data analysis.
 Traditional digitizing methods such as ultrasound, motion capture and structured-light 3D scan are reliable methods but can require expensive equipment or complex setup procedures (Clausner et al., 2017;Homölle & Oostenveld, 2019;Reis et al., 2015;Shirazi et al., 2019;Taberna et all., 2019;).

-## Why This Tool?
+## Why This Pipeline?

 This Python-based toolbox offers a **user-friendly, easy-to-install solution** that simplifies EEG electrode registration using only a smartphone camera and computer vision.
 The method combines YOLOv11, a real-time object detection model, for electrode detection and Segment Anything 2 (SAM2), a foundation model for video segmentation and tracking, for robust electrode propagation across frames (Jocher et al., 2024; Ravi et al., 2024).